cgwalters/ostree-container/README.md

 Another option is `--push quay.io/exampleos/exampleos:stable` which would push directly to a registry.
 This would particularly be intended to be usable inside a fully unprivileged container, just mounting in the secrets necessary to push to the target registry.

+## Take an arbitrary container and convert it to be OSTree ready

+There's nothing conceptually stopping us from having tooling that takes an arbitrary container image and just makes it "ostree ready".
+Or even just dyanamically accepting a container image that has a kernel client side.

+This *may* be in scope at some point in the future.

 ### ostree-containers and derivation

 For an ostree-based OS that is derived from Fedora,